You Can Inspire Great Referrals From Your Employees

 Does it make any sense in an employee referral program to pay for low-quality referrals?
 Or, as is the case with many employee referrals, to pay an employee the promised bonus only after a referred employee is hired and successfully employed for six months to a year?

-This certainly submarines any motivation that an employee might have had to make referrals when the incentive is paid only after two situations occur that he or she cannot control.
+It certainly submarines any motivation that an employee might have had to make referrals when the incentive is paid only after two situations occur that he or she cannot control.
 When you make a bonus contingent on hiring the referred employee and the new employee succeeding on the job for six months to a year, you have potentially demotivated your referring employee.

 Finally, organizations are woefully incompetent at providing feedback to the referring employee for referrals.
 Was the referred candidate interviewed?
 Rejected?
 Coming in for a second interview?
 You need to let a referring employee know what is happening each step of the way.